 At the end of a marriage, there is the legal division of what each spouse is entitled to.
 However, depending on that particular country’s law, the factors to determine who gets what after a divorce, differ.
 For example, in the UK, some of the factors that they consider (under section 25, Matrimonial Causes Act 1973), include; income and earning capacity, any physical or mental disabilities, welfare of children and family and the contribution a spouse has made to the family’s welfare.

 What is most important about this list, is that it includes the contribution the spouse has made to the family’s welfare.
 This is linked to domestic work.
 This leads to the problem of how legal systems all around the world will divide matrimonial property between the couple.
-If a woman is not in paid work, but heavily contributes to domestic work in the family home, she has still contributed to the family’s welfare.
-But how can a judge ‘measure’ how much domestic work someone has contributed and then put that into material?
+If a woman is not in paid work, but heavily contributes to domestic work in the family home, she has still contributed to the family’s welfare indicating how domestic work could be an obstacle for many women.
+Unfortunately there is no way to ‘measure’ how much domestic work someone has contributed and then put that into material?

 This problem is not as significant in a country like the UK, where the percentage of women employed is higher than other countries.
 In the UK, 72.5% of women are in the labor force.
 This figure is above the global average, which in 2019 stood at less than half of women participating in the workforce, (47.7%).
 It is therefore less of a problem in an area such as the UK, as more women can show evidence of contribution to the family in monetary value.
 In a country where employment for women is lower and more women are performing domestic work throughout the day, evidence cannot be produced to demonstrate the unpaid work in the house and community.